 Students must enroll in Soc 494R for at least 4 credit hours during any given semester.
+Only 4 credit hours will count as an elective toward the Sociology major or minor.
 While students may enroll in the course multiple times, they are restricted to a maximum of 12 credit hours in Soc 494R during their entire undergraduate degree.
-Regardless of the number of credit hours taken, the course counts as only one elective for the major/minor and fulfills only one writing requirement.